-Should You DIY or Hire a Professional?
+Should You Hire a Professional?

-Once you've decided whether you need to restore or rehabilitate your historic house, the next step is deciding whether you want to DIY-it or hire a professional.
+Once you've decided whether you need to restore or rehabilitate your historic house, the next step is deciding whether you want to DIY it or hire a professional.

 Taking on a restoration or rehabilitation project can be enjoyable if you like hands-on work, whereas hiring a professional can save you time.
 Or, you might want to do a little of both, where you work on the projects you’re passionate about and contract experts to finish the rest.

 Whatever approach you take, the decision involves knowing how much time and money you want to spend, what your interests are, and what skills you’re looking to hire someone for.
 This list of questions will help you explore different types of professionals who can help you, plus important things to consider before hiring them.